Ariq Böke: Early years

 Ariq Böke was the youngest son of Sorghaghtani Beki and Tolui, the youngest son of Genghis Khan.
 When Genghis died in 1227, the leadership of the Empire passed to Genghis' third son (Ariq Böke's uncle), Ögedei.
 He peacefully attended the elections of both his uncle, Great Khan Ögedei and Ögedei's successor and eldest son, Güyük.
-After his eldest brother Möngke was enthroned in 1250, his family became even more powerful among the Chingisids.
+After his eldest brother Möngke was enthroned in 1250, his family became even more powerful among the Genghisid.
 His mother was Christian and Ariq Böke was also known for being sympathetic towards Christianity; this is known from the account of Franciscan William of Rubruck, an envoy of Louis IX of France who wrote that he observed Ariq Böke make the sign of cross and state that "We know that the Messiah [Jesus] is God".
 A Confucian tutor was arranged for Ariq Böke, at the behest of his elder brother Kublai Khan, but Ariq Böke did not take to Chinese scholars the way his elder brother had.

 Succession struggle

 Great Khan

 When Ögedei Khan died, a power struggle erupted, with leadership then passing to Ögedei's son Güyük in 1246, though Güyük died only two years later, in 1248.
 After another struggle, the sons of Tolui, Ögedei's brother, took power.
-The first of Tolui's sons to be Great Khan was Möngke, who proceeded with Kublai to conquer Southern China and the Southern Song Dynasty.
+The first of Tolui's sons to be Great Khan was Möngke, who proceeded with Kublai to conquer Southern China and the Southern Song dynasty.
 Their brother Hulagu led the Mongol advance westward, conquering Baghdad and proceeding into Syria and towards Palestine.
 During this time, all affairs of the Heartland were left under the control of their brother Ariq Böke.